Zegzus/hexus-testui/README.md

 # hexus-testui
-Simple script to test UI with input data
+Simple script to test UI with input data for fivem and redm